NobleNomadic/NomadOS/README.md

   - fetch:  Print system information and ASCII art
   - reboot: Reboot system                                  - DONE
   - hex:    Print the hex data in a memory location
-  - flop:   Interact with files on an external floppy disk
+  - flop:   Interact with files on an external floppy disk - DONE
   - time:   Get current time

 ## Structure